How to integrate Uploadcare MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Uploadcare to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Uploadcare agent that can list all uploaded files from last week, rotate image file by 90 degrees clockwise, get direct download link for specific file, delete obsolete metadata key from a file through natural language commands.
+By the end, you'll have a working Uploadcare agent that can list all uploaded files from last week, rotate image file by 90 degrees clockwise, get direct download link for specific file through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Uploadcare account through Composio's Uploadcare MCP server.